MelBiggs/Connexus-FrontEndChallenge/README.md

 For the *Features & Benefits* carousel for tablets and medium sized screens, I had to implement Bootstrap rows within the `carousel-item` div.
 This disabled the arrow navigation.

-I also hoped to include the use of an npm to set up a JavaScript framework e.g React.
+I also hoped to include the use of an npm to set up a JavaScript framework e.g. React.

-I was unable to fix or continue with the above due to time restraints, but I have included my attempts as commented out code or as files on this project.
+I was unable to fix, or continue with, the above due to time restraints, but I have included my attempts as commented out code or as files on this project.

 Thank you for taking the time to review this project.
 I hope you like it!